tedneward/Demo-NWCPP/csharp/README.md

 # C# Example
 This directory contains examples of how to launch 100 threads, each of which increments a shared integer value by 1 in a loop that runs 1000 times.

+Note that C# here is simply a preferential choice; we could have used F# or even Visual Basic to write any of these, with a change only to syntax.
+(That is to say, there would be little to no change in semantics.)

 ## QuickStart
 Assuming you have `dotnet` installed on your machine, you can drop into this directory and run the program with `dotnet run`.